ebensakyi/esicapps-web/README.md

    1. Check added users district and regions based on login user level
    2. work on user export
    3. work on data filter
+   4. check paths  and block users if page is not accessible